-In connection with the Annual Report of Pulmonx Corporation (the "Company") on Form 10-K for the period ending December 31, 2020 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:
+In connection with the Annual Report of Pulmonx Corporation (the "Company") on Form 10-K for the period ending December 31, 2021 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:

-(1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and
+(1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and

-(2) The information contained in the Report fairly presents, in all material respects, the f inancial condition and result of operations of the Company.
+(2) The information contained in the Report fairly presents, in all material respects, the financial condition and result of operations of the Company.

-Date: March 15, 2021 By: /s/ Derrick Sung
+/s/ Derrick Sung

 Derrick Sung, Ph.D.
 Chief Financial Officer